qTox/qTox/README.md

 - Tox DNS and Tox URI support
 - Translations in various languages
 - Avatars
-- Auto-updates on Windows and Mac
+- Auto-updates on Windows and Mac, packages on Linux
 - And many more options!

 <h2>Downloads</h2>